 How Much to Tile a Bathroom?

 The cost of tiling a bathroom differs significantly.
-The most important considerations are the space you want to be tiled, the sort of tiles you choose, and whom you employ to execute the work.
+The most important considerations are the space you want to be tiled, the sort of tiles you choose, and who you employ to execute the work.

 Let's take a look at the average price ranges then...